-The surest way to reach your goals is to get started today, not put it off till tomorrow.
-We show you how with five simple money-related strategies.
+The surest way to reach your goals is to get started today: here's five simple money strategies to help with that.

 Hands up if you have big dreams for your future?
 Keep them up if you’ve already got your finances sorted?

 Whether your dream is to travel the world, work for yourself or give your children the best education you can afford, when it comes to organising your finances, it’s easy to put off the detail.

 We think one day we’ll have more time, more money or more willpower... but tomorrow never comes, unless we take action today.